um-grex/grex-docs/content/english/software/containers.md

 singularity build --fakeroot My_HPC_container.sif Singularity.def
 {{< /highlight >}}

 Singularity (SIF) images can also be built from other local images, local “sandbox” directories, and from recipes.
 A [Singularity recipe or definition file](https://apptainer.org/docs/user/main/definition_files.html) is a text file that specifies the base image and post-install commands to be performed on it.
-However, Singularity-CE requires _sudo_ (priviliged) access to build images from recipes, which is not available for users of HPC machines.
+However, Singularity-CE requires _sudo_ (privileged) access to build images from recipes, which is not available for users of HPC machines.
 There are two solutions to this problem.

  * Using remote build on Sylabs cloud with _\-\-remote_ option.
 This requires [setting up a free account on Sylabs and getting access key](https://cloud.sylabs.io/builder).
  * Using Singularity-CE or Apptainer (see below) with _\-\-fakeroot_ option.